dazzathewiz/infrastructure/roles/proxmox_provision/readme.md

 ## Useage
 All vars are optional depending on your configuration.
-* If no ```vm_name``` is defined, a random 8-char string will be chosen as VM name
+* If no `vm_name` or `lxc_name` is defined, a random 8-char string will be chosen as VM/LXC name
+* A VM will be created unless otherwise specified `provision_type:`.
+Valid options are `vm` or `lxc`
-* All other VM configuration will use the template defaults unless otherwise specifed
+* All other VM/container configuration will use the template defaults unless otherwise specifed

+### Example VM Deployment
 ```
     roles:
         - role: proxmox_provision